group-project-for-cryptography/CSCI663_group_d_2/README.md

 Byte Substitution layer (S-Box) ...\
 Diffusion layer ...\
 •	The ShiftRows layer ...\
-•	The MixColumn layer ...
+•	The MixColumn layer ...\

+◾️ The Diffie–Hellman key exchange\
+In preparing.

 ## Note for Code
 ◾️ AES\
 **AES operates on blocks of fixed size (128 bits or 16 bytes), and the input data must be a multiple of this block size.**

 An error is often caused by the length of the plaintext not being a multiple of 16.
 To fix this, we pad the plaintext to the appropriate length.
-We use PKCS7 padding, which is a commonly used padding scheme.
+We use PKCS7 padding, which is a commonly used padding scheme. \

+◾️ The Diffie–Hellman key exchange\
+In preparing.